VaishnaviTanneeru/Responsivepages/SpfxTask1/README.md

-# spfx-assignment-3
+Small Task on Cars

-## Summary
+Rental Cars

-Short summary on functionality and used technologies.
+Spfx and reactjs.

 [picture of the solution in action, if possible]